sigsep/open-unmix-paper-joss/paper.md

 # Abstract

-Music source separation is the task of decomposing music into its constitutive components e.g. yielding separated stems for the vocals, bass and drums.
+Music source separation is the task of decomposing music into its constitutive components, e.g., yielding separated stems for the vocals, bass and drums.
 Such a separation has many applications ranging from rearranging/repurposing the stems (remixing, repanning, upmixing) to full extraction (karaoke, sample creation, audio restoration).
 Music separation has a long history of scientific activity as it is known to be a very challenging problem.
 In recent years, deep learning based systems - for the first time - yielded high quality separations that also lead to increased commercial interest.
 However, until now, no open-source implementation that achieves state-of-the-art results was available.
 _Open-Unmix_ closes this gap by providing a reference implementation based on deep neural networks.
 It serves two main purposes: Firstly, to accelerate academic research as _Open-Unmix_ provides implementations for the most popular deep learning frameworks, giving researchers a flexible way to reproduce results; Secondly, we provide a pre-trained model for end users and even artists to try and use source separation.
-Furthermore, we designed _Open-Unmix_ to be one core component in an open ecosystem on music separation, where we already provide open datasets, software utilities and open evaluation to fosters reproducible research as the basis of future development.
+Furthermore, we designed _Open-Unmix_ to be one core component in an open ecosystem on music separation, where we already provide open datasets, software utilities and open evaluation to foster reproducible research as the basis of future development.

 # Background

 <!-- - Explain the story of music separation and how it got popular in research -->
-Music separation is a problem research has been fascinated about for over 50 years.
+Music separation is a problem which fascinated researchers since over 50 years.
 This is partly due to the fact that, mathematically, there exist no closed-form solution when many sources (instruments) are captured by a single microphone.
 As the problem is difficult to solve on generic signals, researchers instead focused on using strong assumptions about the way the signals were recorded and mixed.
 A large number of these methods are centered around "classical" signal processing methods, for a more detailed overview see [@rafii17] and [@cano19].
 <!-- - Explain how and when deep neural network based music separation outperformed existing methods. -->
 Many of these classical signal processing based methods were hand-crafted and tuned to a small number of music recordings [@sisec10, @sisec11, @sisec13].
 Systematic objective evaluation of these methods, however, was hardly feasible as freely available dataset did not exist at that time.
-In fact, for a meaningful evaluation, the ground truth separated stems are necessary, however, these are considered precious artifacts of the music mixing and mastering and therefore usually not available for sale.
+In fact, for a meaningful evaluation, the ground truth separated stems are necessary, however, these are considered precious artifacts of the music mixing and mastering and, therefore, are usually not available for sale.
-Furthermore, any commercial music is well known to be subject to copyright protection laws and therefore generally not available for re-distribution.
+Furthermore, any commercial music is well known to be subject to copyright protection laws and, hence, generally not available for re-distribution.
 Nonetheless, in the past five years, freely available datasets were released that enabled the development of data-driven methods.
 Since then, progress in performance was closely linked to the availability of more data that allowed to use machine learning based methods.
-This lead to a large performance boost as it was seen in other audio tasks such as automatic speech recognition (ASR) where large amount of data was available.
+This lead to a large performance boost similar to other audio tasks such as automatic speech recognition (ASR) where large amount of data was available.
 In fact, in 2016 the speech recognition community had access to datasets with more than 10.000 hours of speech [@amodei16].
-At the same time, the _MUSDB_ dataset was released [@rafii17] which comprises of 150 full length music tracks – a total of just 10 hours of music.
+At the same time, the _MUSDB_ dataset was released [@rafii17] which comprises 150 full length music tracks – a total of just 10 hours of music.
 Up to date, this is still the largest freely available dataset for source separation.
-Nonetheless, even with this small amount of data, deep neural networks(DNNs) were not only been successfully used for music separation but they are now setting the state-of-the art in this domain as can be seen by the results of the community-based signal separation evaluation campaign(SiSEC) [@sisec15, @sisec16, @sisec18].
+Nonetheless, even with this small amount of data, deep neural networks (DNNs) were not only successfully used for music separation but they are now setting the state-of-the art in this domain as can be seen by the results of the community-based signal separation evaluation campaign(SiSEC) [@sisec15, @sisec16, @sisec18].

 In these challenges, the proposed systems are compared to other methods as well as a number of oracle methods [cite_oracles] to indicate possible upper bounds.
 On the other end, some of the classical signal processing based methods, known to be _reliable_, _fast_, _simple to use_, were treated as reference algorithms.
 In fact, in the past, a number of systems and libraries were explicitly being designed with these aspects in mind.
-While today there exist also an number commercial systems such as _Audionamix XTRAX STEMS_, _IZOTOPE RX 7_ or _AudioSourceRE_ which target end-users, we considered only tools that are available as open source software, suitable for research.
+While today there exist also a number of commercial systems such as _Audionamix XTRAX STEMS_, _IZOTOPE RX 7_ or _AudioSourceRE_ which target end-users, we considered only tools that are available as open source software, suitable for research.

 <!-- list of methods -->
 The first publicly available software for source separation was presented _openBlissart_ in 2011 [@weninger11].
 It is based on C++ and represents the class of systems that are based on non-negative matrix factorization (NMF).
-In 2012, the _Flexible Audio Source Separation Toolbox (FASST)_ was presented in [@salaun12].
+In 2012, the _Flexible Audio Source Separation Toolbox (FASST)_ was presented in [@ozerov2011general, @salaun14].
 It was written in MATLAB and C++.
 It was also based on NMF methods but additionally also includes other model based methods.
 In 2016, the _untwist_ libraries was proposed in [@roma16].
 It comprises a number of methods, ranging from classical signal processing based methods to also feed forward neural networks.
 The library is written in Python 2.7.
 Unfortunately, it was not updated since 2 years and many methods are not tested well.
 _Nussl_ is a very recent framework, presented in [@manilow18].
-It includes a large number of methods and generally is focused on classical signal processing methods instead of machine learning.
+It includes a large number of methods and generally focuses on classical signal processing methods instead of machine learning.
 It has built-in interfaces for common evaluation metrics, data sets.
 The library offers great modularity and a good level of abstraction, however, it also means that it is challenging for beginners who might only want to focus on machine learning based techniques.

 <!-- ## The gap -->
 The main problem with all of these available tools is that they do not deliver state-of-the-art results.
-In fact, no open-source system exist today that matches the performance of the state-of-the-art system proposed more than 4 years [uhlich14].
+In fact, no open-source system exist today that matches the performance of the state-of-the-art system proposed more than 4 years [@uhlich15].
 We believe that the lack of such a baseline has a serious negative impact on future research on source separation.
 In fact, many new methods that were published in the last years, are usually compared to their own baselines, thus showing relative instead of absolute performance so that other researchers cannot assess if a method performs as good as state-of-the-art.
 Also, the lack of a common community accepted reference method potentially  miss-guides researchers and students that enter the field of music separation.
 The result of this can be observed by looking at the popularity of the above mentioned music separation frameworks on github: all of the frameworks mentioned above combined are less popular than two recent deep learning papers that were accompanied by code (nussl: 196 stars, untwist: 95, pyfasst 79, openblissart 77) such as `MTG/DeepConvSep` from [@chandna17] (340 stars) and `f90/Wave-U-Net` from [stoller] (300 stars).
-Thus, users are confused if this can be considered state-of-the-art.
+Thus, users are confused which of these implementations can be considered state-of-the-art.

 # Open-Unmix

-Today many new research in signal processing comes from applying machine learning to specific tasks such as music separation.
+Today, many new research in signal processing comes from applying machine learning to specific tasks such as music separation.
 With the rise of simple to use machine learning frameworks such as [Keras], [Tensorflow], [Pytorch] or [NNabla], the technical debt of developing a music separation system appears to be very low at first sight.
 However, the lack of domain knowledge about the specifics of music signals results weak performance that, additionally, is difficult to track using learning based algorithms.
 We could observe this problem in [@sisec16, @sisec18], when we organized the source separation evaluation campaign where complex deep models might underperform simpler models just because of subtle differences in pre- and postprocessing.
 These problems could obviously have been discussed in a more systematic manner if the proposed methods would have been open-source.